kevinboone/luapico/README.md

 screen editor; in fact, it has no function there -- not even "copy".
 See the Screen editor section for more information.

+## The filesystem ##

+`picolua` maintains a filesystem in the PICO's flash memory.
+Filesystem storage starts a little after the program code, and extends, more-or-less to the end of the flash memory.

+When you flash a `.uf2` file on the Pico, only the flash areas specified in the file are re-written.
+Consequently, and intentionally, the `picolua` filesystem will survive re-flashing the program itself.

+The filesystem supports files and directories, with names up to 255 characters.
+It has no notion of file permissions, ownership, timestamps, or links.
+This is to reduce the amount of storage used per file to a minimum.

 ## Line editor ##

 The line editor responds to cursor movement and backspace (delete on